VeryGoodOpenSource/dart_frog/extensions/vscode/CONTRIBUTING.md

 5. Inside the VS Code editor, press F5.
 This will compile and run the extension in a new **Extension Development Host** window.

-6. After a change, make sure to **Run Developer: Reload Window** in the new window.
+6. After a change, make sure to **Run Developer: Reload Window** from the command palette in the new window.

 💡 **Note**: For further information about debugging Visual Studio Code's extensions refer to the [official documentation](https://code.visualstudio.com/api/get-started/your-first-extension).